-How To Obtain Employee Benefit Plan Documents From DOL
+How to Obtain Employee Benefit Plan Documents from the Department of Labor

 The Employee Benefits Security Administration (EBSA) makes available through its Public Disclosure Room certain employee benefit plan documents and other materials required by the Employee Retirement Income Security Act of 1974 (ERISA).
 ERISA is a Federal law that is designed to protect the rights of millions of American workers and beneficiaries in private-sector pension plans, group health plans, and certain other employee benefit plans.